itsmbugua/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod ugo+x hello=add execution permission to hello users chmod ug-rwx,o+rwx hello=removing all permissions from owner and group and giving others all permissions chmod u+rwx,g+rx'o-r hello=adding all permissions to the owner,read exucute permission to group and removing read permission from others
+chmod ugo+x hello=add execution permission to hello users chmod ug-rwx,o+rwx hello=removing all permissions from owner and group and giving others all permissions chmod u+rwx,g+rx'o-r hello=adding all permissions to the owner,read exucute permission to group and removing read permission from others chmod --reference=hello olleh =copying permissions from hello to olleh